singnet/das/docs/das-overview.md

 quickly.

 The __Query Engine__ is where global queries are processed.
-These are queries for specific atoms or sets of atoms that satisfies some criteria, including pattern matching.
+These are queries for specific atoms or sets of atoms that satisfy some criteria, including pattern matching.
 When making a query, the user can specify whether only local atoms should be considered or whether atoms in remote DASs should be searched as well.
 If that's the case, the Query Engine connects to the remote OpenFaaS